When I ask a candidate the “sell me something” interview question, this is how it typically goes.

 Salespeople employing the “machine gun approach” nervously rush to blurt every feature they can recall.
 They “spray and pray,” unloading their entire clip in hopes that one of their selling features might be of interest.
 It comes across as desperate, even pathetic.

-Still, most dive right into features, which only serves in making me defensive.
+Still, most dive right into features when asked the “sell me something” interview question, which only serves in making me defensive.
 After all, you are assuming that you know what I want.

 - Do you tell me that your pen has the most beautiful blue ink in the world?
 I tell you that I hate the color blue.